Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker at 3 AM.
-Future you (who will be equally grumpy and caffeine-deprived) will thank you.**
+- **Pro Tip:**  Before you wrestle a bug to the ground,  *name* the little rascal.
+Seriously.
+Calling it "The Sneaky NullPointerException" or "Captain Comma-the-Destroyer" makes debugging less frustrating and way more fun.
+Plus, it helps you remember what you're fighting.
+(And nobody wants to admit defeat to "Fluffy".)

 ---

-### 📅 Last Updated: 2025-03-02 08:19
+### 📅 Last Updated: 2025-03-02 16:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!